phaniharish/wayfairModel/README.md

 ## Client
 The client is a very lightweight module which simply iterates over orders.csv and invokes the endpoint for inference.

+# Alternative design choices
+These are some design choices I would have preferred to use but couldn't scope well for the current assignment:

+1. In a production scenario I would have preferred to design the feature extraction and ml model as sklearn transformers.
+This will allow for a much more modular development and better extensibility for future.
+With the correct implementation these can also be serialized and transferred from a training job and then loaded directly to a bare-bones inference endpoint.
+2. Allow processing hooks, this is much easier to add in a `pipeline` style approach and woul be a very valuable addition for a lot of ML endpoints.
+Hooks can be used to sample and store data, validate latencies, check data thresholds and a lot of other useful use cases.
+3. Feature to sample and store input requests, intermediate features and outputs.
+This will allow us to monitor the distribution of data and check for any deviation form the training data.
+It is also a useful feature to allow for historical data analysis and model performance checks.